Integrating Jungian Dream Strategies with EMDR Therapy - Cancelled

 Integrating Jungian Dream Strategies with EMDR Therapy

-This course has three primary purposes: First, to bring the Jungian influence within EMDR to light.
-Second, to honor Shapiro’s encouragement of integrating EMDR therapy with other models of psychotherapy, such as the Jungian model’s use of dream work.
-Thirdly, to examine current research, understanding, and utilization of dreams in psychotherapy.
-This course integrates both EMDR therapy and Jungian Psychology, creating a robust synergistic awareness of the magnificence of the human psyche.
-This course emphasizes experiential learning, by inviting trainees to do their own internal exploration.
-It offers the trainee an opportunity to have a deeper awareness and understanding of their own process through dream analysis.
+This course has two primary purposes: first to bring the Jungian influence within EMDR to light and second, to honor Shapiro’s encouragement of integrating EMDR therapy with other models, in this case the Jungian model’s aspect of dream work.
+This course integrates both EMDR therapy and Jungian Psychology creating a powerful synergistic understanding of the magnificent of the human psyche.

-- Explain the dream amplification process and cite scientific evidence that supports the therapeutic benefit of the process.
+- Identify and utilize the various components of the dream through the process of dream amplification and being made aware of the scientific evidence that shows the therapeutic benefit of this process.

 About the speaker